 If the harvest was propitious, the corn dolly was made into a Corn Maiden.
 If the harvest was bad, it was made into a Cailleachian hag or cone.

-The first and foremost heralded colour of this festival is yellow, especially in its connection with the sun and the month of August, but also the flowers it represents.
+The first and foremost heralded color of this festival is yellow, especially in its connection with the sun and the month of August, but also the flowers it represents.
 But the spectrum of this celebration is complex.
 It revolves around light brown, bronze, green, gold, and orange.
-These colours represent the last charge of the sun’s power, materialized into the colourful blooms of the plants.
+These colors represent the last charge of the sun’s power, materialized into the colorful blooms of the plants.

 Similarly, among the most important ceremonial preparations regarding the festival of Lughnasa and the beginning of the harvest season, are the rituals that honour the spirit of the plants.